2025/05/14 > 2025/05/14

 PROGRAM:

-As usual, the event will be divided into three sessions, with a “walk around tasting” format: the first reserved for wine professional operators and the other two open to the paying public:
+As usual, the event will be divided into three sessions, with the “walk around tasting” formula: the first reserved for industry operators and the other two open to the paying public:

 Why choose the Danish market?